Paul T. Carroll: Biography

-On October 1950, Carroll was called by General Eisenhower to assist him in putting together staff for the military headquarters of the newly established North Atlantic Treaty Organization (NATO) in France.
+In October 1950, Carroll was called by General Eisenhower to assist him in putting together staff for the military headquarters of the newly established North Atlantic Treaty Organization (NATO) in France.
 Eisenhower was formally appointed at Supreme Allied Commander Europe (SACEUR) of NATO on December 19, 1950, and Carroll (recently promoted to Colonel) was ordered to France and flew with Eisenhower to Europe on January 6, 1950.

 At NATO Headquarters in France, Carroll served as a head of correspondence and a close advisor to General Eisenhower.
-He assisted in speech writing and coordinating Eisenhower’s initial trips to each of the member nations.
+He assisted in speech writing and coordinating Eisenhower's initial trips to each of the member nations.

-On April 12, 1952, Eisenhower announced his intention to resign as SACEUR and seek the Republican nomination for President.
+On April 12, 1952, Eisenhower announced his intention to resign as SACEUR and seek the Republican nomination for president.
 Eisenhower left Europe in June 1952 and Carroll followed soon thereafter.
 On August 24, 1952, Carroll reported to his next assignment as a student at the National War College.
 Although prohibited from campaigning and other political activity by virtue of his status as an Army officer, he kept in touch with Eisenhower and assisted him in putting together a staff to run the campaign and prepare for the White House.

 Shortly after his successful November 1952 election, Eisenhower made a secret trip to Korea, fulfilling a campaign promise.
 He called upon Carroll to assist in organizing the trip and accompanying him to Korea.
 Upon returning to the States, Carroll was transferred from the National War College to the White House transition team, in which capacity he assisted Eisenhower in organizing, recruiting, and hiring the White House staff.
 When Eisenhower took office on January 20, 1953, Carroll was assigned to the White House as Military Assistant and Liaison Officer to the Department of Defense.
 In July 1953, Eisenhower created the position of White House Staff Secretary and appointed Carroll as the first holder of the position.
 As Staff Secretary, Carroll was responsible for managing paper flow to the President and circulating documents among senior staff for comment.
 He also reviewed presidential directives.
 During the Eisenhower administration, the focus of the position was on National Security matters.

-Carroll was promoted to Brigadier General on July 24, 1953.
-He died on duty of a heart attack in Washington on September 17, 1954 at age 44, and is buried in Arlington National Cemetery.
+Carroll was promoted to brigadier general on July 24, 1953.
+He died on duty of a heart attack in Washington on September 17, 1954, at age 44, and is buried in Arlington National Cemetery.